How to Improve Medical Diagnosis Using Machine Learning

 As you can see from the diagram, information integration & interpretation is the most important stage during the diagnostic process.

 Yet, during this stage, most medical errors occur.
-According to Agency of Healthcare Research and Quality, doctors and clinicians are often prone to cognitive bias and incorrect applications of heuristics (“rules of thumb”) during the diagnostic stage.
+According to the Agency of Healthcare Research and Quality, doctors and clinicians are often prone to cognitive bias and incorrect applications of heuristics (“rules of thumb”) during the diagnostic stage.
 Specifically, the next errors are the most common:

 - Availability heuristic – being biased by past cases when diagnosing a current patient.